The Biggest Data Breaches of 2018

 As we can see, even big and reputable companies lose control over their users’ data.
 Right now, some intruders may be hacking other databases with millions of records.
 Maybe they even contain your accounts…

 Fortunately, there is a way to know.
-ID Theft Guard—a new monitoring feature by MacKeeper—allows you to always be in control of your internet accounts.
+ID Theft Guard—a data breach monitoring feature by MacKeeper—allows you to always be in control of your internet accounts.
 ID Theft Guard regularly and automatically checks accounts connected to the emails of your choice.
 If any of your connected account data is compromised, you'll get alerts, so you can protect your data from identity theft.

 Having an automated checkup is crucial.
 If one of your accounts is exposed, it may give hackers a way to access other online records.
 It can happen very quickly, so timely notification is essential for the security of all your accounts.
 Learn more and stay protected.